MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`provisioningProfileName`** - **Provisioning profile name**<br>
 `string`.
 Optional.
 Use when `signingOption = manual`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enter the name of an installed provisioning profile to be used for this build.
+Specifies the name of an installed provisioning profile used for the build.
 If specified, this takes precedence over the provisioning profile UUID.
-Use separate build tasks with different schemes or targets to specify separate provisioning profiles by target in a single workspace (iOS, tvOS, watchOS).
+Use separate build tasks with different schemes or targets to specify provisioning profiles by target in a single workspace (iOS, tvOS, watchOS).
 <!-- :::editable-content-end::: -->
 <br>